 21.1 A Society Meeting is either an Annual General Meeting or a Special General Meeting.

-21.2 The Annual General Meeting shall be held once every year no later than five months after the Society’s balance date.
+21.2 The Annual General Meeting shall be held once every year following the Society’s balance date.
 The Committee shall determine when and where the Society shall meet within those dates.

 21.3 Special General Meetings may be called by the Committee.
 The Committee must call a Special General Meeting if the Secretary receives a written request signed by at least 10% of the Members.